How to Pick the Best Mattress for Your Adjustable Bed Frame

 Adjustable beds have become more popular as consumers discover the amazing benefits of sleeping on a mattress with an adjustable bed frame.
 Adjustable beds can be adjusted into various positions to meet a number of sleep or comfort needs.
 When using a hinged frame powered by an electric motor, you have the ability to customize your sleep by elevating or reclining the adjustable frame to your liking, simply by the touch of a button.
 Many adjustable bases even come preset with a zero-gravity position, to perfectly relieve the body from unnecessary pressure while you sleep.
 These different, customizable positions can even help alleviate some health conditions, including insomnia, sleep apnea, narcolepsy, chronic pain, arthritis, and heartburn.
 If you are considering using an adjustable bed frame or base, then you should be conscious of whether or not your mattress is compatible.
 There are a number of features you should consider when selecting an ideal mattress for use with an adjustable base, such as the materials, flexibility, size, and thickness.

-A primary factor to consider for mattress to be compatible with adjustable bases is the materials, or construction of the mattress.
-There are a surprising number of mattress constructions available in the mattress in a box market.
-Popular options include memory foam, latex, inner spring, and hybrid constructions - which use a blend of available materials.
+A primary factor to consider for a mattress to be compatible with an adjustable base is the material or construction of the mattress.
+There are a surprising number of mattress constructions available in the mattress in a box market, popular options including memory foam, latex, inner spring, and hybrid constructions.

 Because of their high flexibility and great response to pressure, memory foam mattresses are one of the most preferred mattresses for adjustable beds.
-Memory foam mattresses can easily bend and return to their original form, without compromising the quality and construction of the mattress.
+Memory foam mattresses can easily bend and return to their original shape without compromising the quality or construction of the mattress.

-Latex foam mattress come in two varieties: synthetic or natural.
-A natural latex mattress is an environmentally conscience choice, usually sourced from the sap of rubber trees.
-Latex mattresses do often share similarities with memory foam mattresses.
+Latex mattresses share many similarities with memory foam mattresses.
 For example, they are generally just as flexible as memory foam mattresses, making them another suitable option for pairing with adjustable beds.
-Although latex can sometimes be longer lasting and cooler than memory foam, the durability and temperature regulation come at a high cost.
-Latex mattresses are much more expensive than memory foam mattresses.
+Latex foam mattresses also come in two varieties: synthetic or natural.
+A natural latex mattress is a more environmentally conscious choice, usually sourced from the sap of rubber trees.
+Although latex can sometimes be cooler than memory foam or slightly more durable, the durability and temperature regulation come at a high cost.
+Latex mattresses tend to be much more expensive than memory foam mattresses.